-Fortunately, new technologies can offer some fresh ideas, like bringing virtual reality into fitness programs.
+Fortunately, new technologies can offer some fresh ideas, just like they do for other things we love – new filters for Instagram posts, bonuses such as 888sport welcome offer for online betting, etc. In this case, the idea is to bring virtual reality into fitness programs.
 Experts have combined indoor cycling with HiTech innovations and got some quite fascinating solutions.
-Imagine riding a fixed indoor bike, but with VR gears and complete experience of the outside world?
+Imagine riding a fixed indoor bike, but with VR gears and a complete experience of the outside world?
 Honestly, everyone would rather pay for a program like this than for going to the gym.

 But that’s not all.
 One interesting study finds that such workouts can be more beneficial, and even reduce pain to a certain degree.

 Stationary Bikes Can Be Boring and Painful

 With static bikes, you are stuck in one place, and nothing happens except your pedaling.
 Your only focus is on the movements that give you more time to think about how much miles you need to cross, or why the left ankle suddenly started to ache.
 Quite simply, there is no interaction.
 However, if you try to add some pretty great motion pictures, different landscapes, and sounds, you can turn this workout into an exciting play.

 Study On Benefits of the VR Cycling Workouts

 A recent study finds that VR cycling is not only more exciting, but it also can help patients to combat pain.